First Church of God is a non-denominational movement that affiliates with The Church of God, Anderson, Indiana,

 is God's written Word to all people.
 Human authors wrote it under supernatural guidance of the Holy Spirit.
 It is the supreme source of truth for Christian beliefs and living.
 Because it is inspired by God, the original manuscripts are truth without any mixture of error.
 (2 Timothy 3:16; 2 Peter 1:20-21; 2 Timothy 1;13; Psalm 119:105; 12:6; Proverbs 30:5)

 is a free gift from God.
 People can never make up for sin by self-improvement or good works.
-However, all who admit their hopeless and sinful condition and turn from it, can be saved by accepting the shed blood of Jesus as God's provision for forgiveness.
-(Romans 6:23; Ephesians 2:8-9; John 1:12; Titus 3:5; Galatians 3:26; Romans 5:11)
+However, all who admit their hopeless and sinful condition and turn from it, can be saved by accepting the shed blood of Jesus as God's only provision for forgiveness.
+(Romans 6:23; Ephesians 2:8-9; John 1:12; Titus 3:5; Galatians 3:26; Romans 5:11; John 14:6)

 Satan - is the created angel, Lucifer, who tried to usurp God's position.
 Also known as the Devil, serpent, the accuser of the brethren, and the ruler of the kingdom of the air.
 He is God's adversary and the enemy of mankind.
 (Isaiah 14;12-15; Ezekiel 28:11-19; 1 Timothy 3:6; Ephesians 2:2; Revelation 20:10).